What to know about Hurricane Milton as it churns toward Florida's Gulf Coast

 The hunt for gasoline has been compounding the stress for some Floridians.

-On Tuesday, there were long lines and empty pumps at some Florida gas stations.
+On Tuesday, there were long lines and empty pumps at some Florida gas stations as they struggled to keep up with demand.
 DeSantis said state officials were working with fuel companies to continue bringing in gasoline ahead before the storm's arrival.

 “You’ve got to have patience,” Stephanie Grover-Brock, a Tampa resident in line for gasoline in the nearby Riverview area, said Tuesday.